ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (run game-loop grid-size grid-size #:fps 60)
 ```

-To ensure every `keypress` events are taken, I revert the fps to 60,
+To ensure every `keypress` event is taken, I revert the fps to 60,
-then I define a game-speed that will slow the view update process.
+then define a game-speed that will slow the view's update process.
 `when` is what you find when you search for "if without else in racket".
-The `modulo` makes sleeps the update all turns excepts the chosen one.
+The `modulo` makes the update "sleep" every turn except during the chosen one.

-> It's 10:20 PM and we still don't have beat the main complexity of the snake problem.
+> It's 10:20 PM and we still don't have reached the main complexity of the snake problem.
 > I can't sleep with that it mind, so I'll continue.
-As usual in informatics: devil is in the details, and estimation is fortune-telling.
+As usual in computer science: devil is in the details, and estimation is fortune telling.

-#### The apples
+#### Apples

-The specs I made says that there is always only one apple in the fields, that could be eaten by the snake: in this case a new one will pop.
-But it have to pop on a non-blank tile, so I suspect I will need something like:
+The specs I made says that there is always only one apple in the field, that could get eaten by the snake: in this case a new one will pop.
+But it has to pop on a blank tile, so I suspect I will need something like:

 ```rkt
 ;;; read 1 tile